solero/houdini/README.md

 :heartpulse: So glad to hear of your interest!

 If you have suggestions for how this project can be improved, or want to report a bug, please feel free to open an issue!
 We welcome any and all contributions.
 We listen to all your questions and are always active on the [Solero Discord server](https://solero.me/discord).

-Please note that in this early stage of development we cannot take requests for vanilla Club Penguin features!

 ## License